Some open problems on multiple ergodic averages: Problems related to polynomial sequences

-Regarding pointwise convergence of multiple ergodic averages of commuting transformations, progress has been extremely scarce.
-Even when one uses two commuting transformations and linear iterates convergence is not known in general.
-The following is a well known open problem: \begin{problem} Let $(X,\X,\mu)$ be a probability space, $T,S\colon X\to X$ be commuting invertible measure preserving transformations, and $f,g\in L^\infty(\mu)$ be functions.
+Regarding pointwise convergence of multiple ergodic averages of commuting transformations, progress has been scarce, even in some seemingly simple cases.
+The following is a well known open problem: \begin{problem} Let $(X,\X,\mu, T,S)$ be a system and $f,g\in L^\infty(\mu)$ be functions.
 Show that the averages

-converge pointwise. \end{problem} For a list of partial results that apply to special classes of transformations see the list after Problem~\ref{Conj:PointConvSingPolies}.
+converge pointwise almost everywhere. \end{problem} For a list of partial results that apply to special classes of transformations see the list after Problem~\ref{Conj:PointConvSingPolies}.
+Moreover, pointwise convergence in the case where the system $(X,\X,\mu, T,S)$ is distal was recently established in \cite{DoS15}, and prior to this, in the case where $S=T^k$ for some $k\in \N$ in \cite{HuSY14}.
+See also \cite{DoS16} for more general statements involving an arbitrary number of commuting transformations.